-There are Many Christmas Gifts You Can Give a Toddler That Aren’t Toys
+There are So Many Christmas Gifts You Can Give a Toddler That Aren’t Toys

 There are many reasons to look to alternative ideas for gifting a toddler during Christmas, from trying to keep down the amount of clutter in the house to saving money during the holidays.
 The truth is that unlike adolescents and adults, toddlers can often be quite happy—or even happier—getting experiences or opportunities for creativity and make-believe play from their Christmas gifts.